 Confirmation bias occurs when people focus primarily on the data that confirms their initial hypothesis.

-This bias can be a sort of secondary bias that piggy-backs along with other biases.
+This bias can be a secondary bias that piggybacks along with other biases.

-For instance, Joel’s car broke down and he arrived late on his first day of work.
-Joel’s manager Kim remembers this and carries a negative first impression bias against Joel that never really goes away.
+For instance, Joel’s car broke down, and he arrived late on his first work day.
+Joel’s manager Kim remembers this and carries a negative first impression bias against Joel that never disappears.
 She mentally tracks every time Joel arrives late.
 These occasional infractions confirm her opinion of Joel as a late person.

 What You Can Do

 Learn to be your own “devil’s advocate.”
-Ask yourself if your argument is really as air-tight as you think it is.
+Ask yourself if your argument is as air-tight as you think it is.
 Review the opposing evidence with an open mind.
-And, seek out alternative perspectives from other people who know the employee or topic at hand.
-Most importantly, be willing to learn that you were wrong (if that turns out to be the case).
+And seek alternative perspectives from others who know the employee or the topic.
+Most importantly, be willing to learn that you were wrong (if that is the case).